Christmas tree

 100 Liminal Days is an experimental project of embracing my current transitional season after exiting my business by sharing an honest, real-time account of my self-initiation experience in daily posts.
-I’m using The Artist’s Way as a guiding tool, and sending shorter weekly recaps only via my newsletter.
 Visit Day 1/100 to learn more and sign up to get the weekly recaps delivered to your inbox.

 Weekly recaps of 100 Liminal Days are emailed on Tuesdays only to my newsletter subscribers.
 If you want the summaries, share your email here to get on the list.
 You’ll also instantly receive a free Notion template I use every single day to track my habits and reflect on the day.